New look Centres encourage Hate Crime Victims to report Incidents

 Increased Focus on Hate Crime

-Hate Crime Awareness Week raises awareness of the harm caused by hate crime as well as the support available to victims.
+Hate Crime Awareness Week raises awareness of the harm caused by hate crime.
+It also highlights the support available to victims.

-Dedicated Hate Crime Investigators have been funded by the OPCC to improve prosecution rates and additional staff have also been brought into the Cleveland Police Community Engagement Team to increase engagement with communities across Cleveland and build trust between the police and vulnerable groups.
+Dedicated Hate Crime Investigators have been funded by the OPCC to improve prosecution rates.
+Additional staff have also been brought into the Cleveland Police Community Engagement Team.
+This is to increase engagement with communities across Cleveland and build trust between the police and vulnerable groups.

-A wide range of activities will be taking place throughout the week including awareness-raising sessions with school children delivered by OPCC-funded School Liaison Officers and Covid-secure engagement events organised by the Cleveland Police Community Engagement Team.
+A wide range of activities will be taking place throughout the week.
+They include awareness-raising sessions with school children delivered by OPCC-funded School Liaison Officers and Covid-secure engagement events organised by the Cleveland Police Community Engagement Team.